RizzlerGod102/code-for-mate/README.md

-This code was for my friend
+This code was for my friend for a College assignment